stfc/PSyclone/doc/user_guide/dynamo0p3.rst

       function space.
 This is an integer with intent ``in``.
 The name of this argument is ``"undf_"<field_function_space>``;

-   3) Include the DoFmap for this function space.
+   3) Include the dofmap for this function space.
 This is a rank-1 integer array with extent equal to the number of degrees of freedom of the space (``"ndf_"<field_function_space>``).